roman-milk/roman-milk.github.io/a-babysitter-gets-control.md

  "Paul is leaving for university next week so we won't have him around to love and enjoy," Pam informed the nervous woman.
 "When he comes back for break, we'll celebrate... the three of us."

  Lori didn't know what to say and she merely put a faint smile on her face.
 She held the sheets over her nudity and watched the twins get dressed.
 When they motioned to leave, Lori breathed a big sigh of relief.
 Lori shivered when the teenager made a quick about-turn and returned to the edge of the bed.
 "From now on whenever we're alone, you'll call me Mistress.
 If you disobey or forget, I'll punish you," Pam stated and stared straight into Lori's eyes.

-Report_Story #4
+===

- ****** A Babysitter Gets Control ****** bydawn1958© "Eh, yes," Lori whispered and instantly found out who was in-charge.
+"Eh, yes," Lori whispered and instantly found out who was in-charge.

  Pam playfully slapped Lori's cheek and it was hard enough to jerk the head to the side.
 "Maybe you think I'm not serious.
 Obey, or else," she said in a threatening manner.
 "What did I order you to call me?"